Skip to main content

 Latest asset allocation quarterly reviews

-The latest Willis Towers Watson (WTW) parameter review of the economic assumptions which underpin the optimised portfolios available through our platform sees slight changes to asset allocations this quarter with a circa 2.5% average portfolio turnover.
-The story of the quarter was one of decreasing yields across investment markets.
+The latest Willis Towers Watson (WTW) parameter review of the economic assumptions which underpin the optimised portfolios available through our platform sees relatively noticeable changes to asset allocations this quarter with a circa 9.3% average portfolio turnover.
+The story of the quarter was one of increasing yields across investment markets.

 The assumptions have a 10-year time horizon, which are built on a combination of both short and very long-term assumptions.
-The short-term assumption for Cash has decreased this quarter.
-As risk asset return assumptions are calculated based on a risk premium above the local cash rate assumption, the decrease in Cash has in turn led to a decrease in the return assumptions of all other assets.
-Fixed Interest return expectations have also decreased this quarter because of a drop in short-term yields, however we expect these to trend upwards over the longer term.
+The short-term assumption for Cash has increased this quarter.
+As risk asset return assumptions are calculated based on a risk premium above the local cash rate, the increase in Cash has in turn led to an increase in the return assumptions of all other assets.
+International Equity has seen a relatively large increase in return assumption when compared to the increase for UK Equity, leading to a reallocation to the former asset class from the latter.
+The reduction in cost for UK Fixed Interest, noted below, as well as a relatively marked increase in return assumptions, has meant a reallocation from cash into the asset class.

 Summary of movements